irajsb/UMGPluginDocs/ChatSystem/ChatComponent.md

 Chat Component is a class that handles replication and data for the chat system.

 ## Initial Setup
-- Add Chat component to the Player Controller.
+- Add Chat Component to your Player State Blueprint.

 ![Chat Component Adding](./Images/ChatComponentAdding.png)

-- Add the chat widget to any widget and add it to the screen once the chat component is initialized (e.g., in the Begin Play of the player controller with a delay of 0.2).
+- Add the chat widget to any widget and add it to the screen once the chat component is initialized (e.g., in the Begin Play of the player controller with a delay of 0.2 for allowing multiplayer data to load up correctly).

 ![Add Chat Widget](./Images/AddChatWidget.png)